gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 <!--* a possible consideration for your second shoe, given certain circumstances-->
 This strategy mandates a slightly different approach than the way of the single shoe.
 You’ll probably want to buy that second pair much earlier, when there is still life in your first one.
-And you’ll do well by not looking for a good replacement for your first shoes, but rather for a good complement.
+And you’ll do well by not looking for a good *replacement* for your first shoes, but rather for a good *complement*.
 Of course, if you are convinced that climbing is going to stay a once-in-a-while hobby, maintaining a quiver of shoes is going to be overkill.

 <!--* the used/sale approach -->
 A big and obvious downside of keeping two or more pairs of shoes around is the bigger upfront investment.
 You can offset it a bit by keeping an eye on sales (or used shoe offers if that’s something you can get into).
 By not buying shoes at full price, it is easier to justify spending money on a new pair, and it can be a great way to check out shoes you were not sure about or even pairs you didn’t consider.
-The sale strategy might be a way to make this maximalist strategy work for more reasonable budget constraints.
+The sale strategy might be a way to make this maximalist approach work for more reasonable budget constraints.

 Maybe it’s not worth building out a varied collection of shoes straight away as a beginner, but it is worth knowing that it is an option.